kinow/autosubmit/docs/source/userguide/log_operations.rst

-Log compression
+Log operations
 =====================

-Autosubmit have some utilities to compress the log files that are created during the workflow execution.
+Autosubmit have some utilities to handle the log files that are created during the workflow execution.
+These utilities can help to save disk space and improve performance when dealing with large log files.

 Compressing logs from a remote job execution